-I am an assistant research scientist at the SNF Agora Institute at Johns Hopkins University and a research fellow at the Center for Public Leadership at Harvard Kennedy School.
-Previously, I worked as a senior data scientist at Code for America, where I collaborated with all levels of the U.S. government to improve access to safety net programs.
+I am an assistant research scientist at the SNF Agora Institute at Johns Hopkins University.
+I am also a research fellow at Harvard Kennedy School and a fellow at the Better Government Lab at Georgetown’s McCourt School and Michigan’s Ford School.
+Previously, I worked as a senior data scientist at Code for America, a civic tech nonprofit organization, where I collaborated with the U.S. federal, state, and local governments to improve access to safety net programs.
 I completed my PhD in Political Science from the University of California, Berkeley in 2021.
-My research has been published in top outlets such as Nature Human Behaviour and received multiple awards from the American Political Science Association.
+My research has been published in top outlets such as Nature Human Behaviour and received the Best Dissertation Award in Urban and Local Politics (2022) and the Civic Emerging Scholar Award (2024) from the American Political Science Association.

 In addition to my substantive interests, through my work on computational social science and data science pedagogy, I am actively engaged in bridging social sciences and data science and making computational methods accessible.